ViewComponent/view_component/README.md

 </li>
 ```

-`ViewComponent` defines a counter variable matching the parameter name above, followed by `_counter`.
-To access this variable, add it to `initialize` as an argument:
+ViewComponent defines a counter variable matching the parameter name above, followed by `_counter`.
+To access the variable, add it to `initialize` as an argument:

 `app/components/product_component.rb`
 ``` ruby